 As with the previous tabs, the number of items displayed and which columns are visible can be customized.

-Selecting an item from this list will open a flyout that describes the CVE.
+Selecting an item from this list opens a flyout that describes the CVE.

 The default view lists the bulletin containing the updates, OS version, products affected, CVEs addressed, the KB number, and tags.